 Phase 1 of the Climate Risk Management Framework for Queensland Local Governments is now complete.
 The Regional Climate Action Roadmap has been developed as a key outcome of this first phase and is available on the project website.
-Thanks to everyone who participated in our climate risk stakeholder workshops and filled out the community survey on climate change as part of the project.
-A summary of the survey results are also now available on the site.
+Thank you to everyone who participated in our climate risk stakeholder workshops and completed the community survey on climate change.
+A summary of the survey results are available on the site.

-Sunshine Coast Council and Noosa Council have been successful in receiving grant funding from the Queensland Reconstruction Authority’s Queensland Resilience and Risk Reduction Fund 2022-23 to advance a critical investigation as part of Phase 2 of the framework.
-The $1.1 million Sunshine Coast and Noosa Regional Critical Infrastructure Failure and Cascading Climate Risks Project aims to explore how impacts can amplify and cascade when critical infrastructure such as power, water, waste management, roads and mobile networks fail, causing a chain of flow-on effects across multiple sectors.
+Recently, as part of Phase 2 of the Framework, Sunshine Coast Council and Noosa Council were successful in receiving grant funding from the Queensland Reconstruction Authority’s Queensland Resilience and Risk Reduction Fund 2022-23.
+The $1.1 million Sunshine Coast and Noosa Regional Critical Infrastructure Failure and Cascading Climate Risks Project is currently underway, investigating how failures in critical infrastructure - such as power, water, wastewater, roads and mobile networks, can lead to a cascade of negative impacts to both councils and communities.
 Further information on this project can be found here.

-In 2022, Noosa and Sunshine Coast Councils joined forces to develop a region-wide Climate Action Roadmap.
+In 2022, Noosa and Sunshine Coast Councils partnered to develop a region-wide Climate Action Roadmap.

-Both Councils have done much work to address climate change impacts locally, but climate change is a much broader issue and has regional implications.
+Both councils have done notable work to address climate change impacts locally, but climate change is a much broader issue and has regional implications.

-To this end, the Roadmap builds on each council’s individual preparations for extreme climate events and identifies new opportunities to work with our businesses and communities to be future-proof and climate-ready.
+The Roadmap builds on each council’s efforts to prepare for extreme climate events and identifies new opportunities for collaboration with businesses and communities to enhance resilience and ensure our region is future-proof and climate ready.

 Climate risk management framework for Queensland Climate Resilient Councils